 In The Map of Neighboring Bodies, similar multiple perspectives run throughout the pages, placing readers between states of viewing in a spatially dissonant, carefully composed new environment.
 From a god’s eye view, they look down at a sea where fish are presented sideways, a tourist beach flows next to an arctic expedition, and symbols indicating a new territory hover over the water.

 Using a sunset key in the front of the book, readers can decode The Map of Neighboring Bodies and find what a fictional population has regulated, traversed, commodified, and abandoned across a continuous seascape.
 However, this invented space offers a condensed reflection of reality.
 Each space was designed after months of research—or, as Veronica says, “Many, many trips to the library”—on topics ranging from ancient cartography to American maps to sunken vessels.
-She dismantled, categorized, and converted her findings into pictograms then gave form to her experience of the world.
+She dismantled, categorized, and converted her findings into pictograms, then drew her own boundaries onto the world.

 When asked if she prioritized representing any one type of territory in her book, Veronica responds that she allotted the most space to the open sea itself.
 An abstract series of waves begins at the map key, connects the edges of each print, spans the back of each page, then reconnects to the outside covers.
 This current winds cyclically through The Map of Neighboring Bodies, lingering by islands and along the coasts, then coursing back to the beginning again.

 To purchase your copy of The Map of Neighboring Bodies, head to our Newest Titles Page!